FredAlcantara/lewagon-workshop/README.md

-# Lewagon Workshop Challenge
+# Le Wagon Workshop Challenge

 *11 June 2023*

-Had an amazing oppurunity to be involved with ```Le Wagon Tech Data Analytic with Python Sprint``` workshop.
+Had an amazing oppurunity to be involved with **Le Wagon** Tech Data Analytics with Python Sprint workshop.
 Had the oppurtunity to work with Jupyter Notebook and recognisable libaries such as ```pandas```, ```seaborn``` and ```matplotlib```.

 ## Source